+y 0 1

 Is the service safe?
 Good •

 The service was safe.

-Details are in our safe findings below
+Details are in our safe findings below.

 Is the service effective?
 Good •

 The service was effective.

-Details are in our effective findings below.
+Details are in our safe findings below.

 Is the service caring?
 Good •

 The service was caring.

-Details are in our caring findings below.
+Details are in our safe findings below.

 Is the service responsive?
 Good •

 The service was responsive.

-Details are in our responsive findings below.
+Details are in our safe findings below.

 Is the service well-led?
 Good •

 The service was well-led.

-Details are in our well-Led findings below.

-The service was responsive.
-Details are in our responsive findings below.
-Is the service well-led?
-The service was well-led.
+Details are in our safe findings below.